dereknovak/LS170-LS/questions.md

 ## 66. **What is a Query string?
 What it is used for?**
 - The **query string**, which is made up of one or more *query parameters* are used to send additional data to the server upon request.

+- can be used to persist state

 ## 67. **What URL encoding is and when it might be used for?**
+- Special Character's using UTF-8

 ## 68. **Which characters have to be encoded in the URL?
 Why?**